 Grant Award Transfers

 When a grant-holder transfers in or out of University of Dundee, there are procedures to be followed, depending on the funder and the circumstances of the transfer.
-The grant-holder should contact the Research Manager, Christine Strachan at email@example.com at the earliest opportunity to discuss requirements.
+The grant-holder should contact the Research Manager, Aileen Ward at firstname.lastname@example.org at the earliest opportunity to discuss requirements.

 RFS and RIS record all research and related activity that they provide support for on a database system (IRIS).
 IRIS records all activity up to the point of transfer to the post-award system.
 Reports can be provided from IRIS in various formats, to individuals, Deans, etc. as required.
-Requests should be made to the Research Manager, Christine Strachan at firstname.lastname@example.org.
+Requests should be made to the Research Manager, Aileen Ward at email@example.com.

 RFS is responsible for supplying information to contribute to many different reports including: